 In 1979, SWAPO (South West African People’s Organisation) requested that the Commonwealth Secretariat and International Extension College (IEC) draw up a plan for a Namibian Extension Unit (NEU).
-Soon afterwards, the NEU was established and operated from Zambia for those Namibians in exile.
+Soon afterwards, the NEU was established and operated from Zambia for Namibians in exile.

 In the period before 1990, the Department of National Education (DNE) of the former dispensation provided Distance Education (DE) courses for teachers.
-After Independence in 1990, NEU and DNE distance education units were united to become the Department of Adult and Non-Formal Education within the Ministry of Education and Culture (MEC).
+After Independence in 1990, NEU and DNE distance education units were combined to become the Department of Adult and Non-Formal Education within the Ministry of Education and Culture (MEC).

 The Core Planning Group was established in 1991 and they contributed towards the production of the Report of the Commission on Higher Education, which endorsed the establishment of a distance education college.
 The MEC five-year plan also assigned a significant role to distance education.
 "Taking Education to the People" was a report written at this time that recommended the establishment of a semi-autonomous Distance Education College.
 The establishment of this College gained the approval of the MEC in 1993.